 Limits

-• The EIPs and the Internet Shared Bandwidth instance belong to the same region.
+The EIP and the Internet Shared Bandwidth instance belong to the same region.

-• The line types of the EIPs are the same as the line type of the Internet Shared Bandwidth instance.
+The line type of the EIPs is the same as that of the Internet Shared Bandwidth instance.

 After you associate EIPs with an Internet Shared Bandwidth instance:

-• The configuration fees for the EIPs remain unchanged.
-For more information, see Billing overview.
+The configuration fees for the EIPs remain unchanged.
+For more information about the configuration fee, see Billing overview.

 You can associate at most 100 EIPs with each Internet Shared Bandwidth instance.
 To associate more EIPs with an Internet Shared Bandwidth instance, request a quota increase.
 For more information, see Manage Internet Shared Bandwidth quotas.